 As mentioned earlier, responsive Google display ads allow you to use machine learning through Google to test which ads perform best with your audience.
 If you want to consistently improve your ad performance, you will want to perform A/B tests on your ads.
 However, this does not mean your ads need to be drastically different.
 Simply changing a headline or CTA is a simple change that allows you to test what resonates with your audience.

 At Higher Ranking, we can help with all your A/B testing needs for display ads.
 We are here to create a strategy, analyse your audience and optimise your ads so you can receive more conversions for your business.
 Visit our Display Advertising services page to learn more about how we can help your business be successful with display ads.

 Tip #4 – Make Your Ads Valuable

 Businesses of all types are utilising paid advertising to reach new customers.
 As a business owner, you want to stand out from your competitors, right?
-This means that your ads need to instantly provide value to your audience.
+This means that your Google display ads need to instantly provide value to your audience.
 Using alert-based words is a great way to reel in your audience.
 You want to choose words that don’t have other meanings, so your audience doesn’t have the opportunity to think about other things.